MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ## Process additional input

-Once a new user has been welcomed, user input information is evaluated for each message turn and the bot provides a response based on the context of that user input.
+Once a new user has been welcomed, user input information is evaluated for each message turn, and the bot provides a response based on the context of that user input.
 The following code shows the decision logic used to generate that response.

 ### [C#](#tab/csharp)